Welcome to the December edition of the JCP column! Each month you can read

 about the Java Community Process: newly submitted JSRs, new draft specs, Java

 APIs that were finalized, and other news from the JCP.
-For November I'll be
+This time around I'll

 Welcome to the July edition of JSR Watch!
 Each month this column provides